 Advanced threats have evolved from advanced malware to highly orchestrated attacks.

-- Tools and techniques of are designed by default to by-pass conventional advanced threat prevention controls
+- Designed to bypass conventional advanced threat prevention controls

-- Proliferate on the network and create multiple paths or scenarios to complete the mission
+- Engineered to proliferate on a network and create multiple paths or scenarios to complete the mission

 - Able to mask the attackers’ real intent from criticality/severity scoring systems

 What’s too often missing is the way we think – or fail to think - as defenders.
 And that leads to consistently exploitable exposures – and consistently seen attacker tactics.
 Arbor Spectrum equips security teams with the insight and intelligence to stop playing leapfrog and start playing chess.